MyTooliT/ICOlyzer/README.md

 ### Using IcoConverter

-The IcoConverter script looks for the file `log.hdf5` in the current working directory (usually this will be the root of this repository) by default.
+The IcoConverter script looks for the file `log.hdf5` in the current working directory by default.
 After you use the command:

 ```
 icoconverter